 Guideline: The position of Chairperson of the Steering Committee of the UDN is filled by 2-3 co-chairs who serve overlapping terms.
-Co-chairs are selected by a vote of the UDN Steering Committee.
+Co-chairs are nominated by the UDN Executive Committee and approved by the UDN Steering Committee, and serve as chairs of the Executive Committee simultaneously.